 Accommodation & Facilities

-The camp consists of eight spacious rooms especially designed for the unique climatic conditions of the region, with thatched roofs and insulated walls to keep them cool during the very hot summers and warm in the cold winter months.
+The camp consists of nine spacious rooms especially designed for the unique climatic conditions of the region, with thatched roofs and insulated walls to keep them cool during the very hot summers and warm in the cold winter months.
 The rooms at Nxai Pan Camp all have fans, en-suite bathrooms and outdoor showers.
 The rooms are all built on raised wooden platforms and have a viewing deck to the front, and connected to the main mess and lounge by raised walkways.
 The camp also has a swimming pool and a library.

 Wildlife & Activities